hazelcast/hazelcast/hazelcast-documentation/src/hostedmancenter/HostedManagementCenter.md

 ## Introduction

-Hazelcast Hosted Management Center enables you to monitor and manage your servers running Hazelcast.
-In addition to monitoring overall state of your clusters, you can also analyze and browse your data structures in detail.
-You can also update map configurations and take thread dump from nodes.
-With its scripting module, you can run scritps (JavaScript, Groovy etc.) on your servers.
-Version 2.0 is a web based tool so you can deploy it into your internal server and serve your users.
+Hazelcast Hosted Management Center enables you to monitor and manage your nodes running Hazelcast.
+In addition to monitoring overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dump from nodes.
+With its scripting and console module, you can run scripts (JavaScript, Groovy etc.) and commands on your nodes.
+It is a web based tool and you can deploy it into your internal server and serve your users.

 ---

 ## Installation

-It is important to understand how it actually works.
-Basically you will deploy `mancenter`-*version*`.war` application into your Java web server and then tell Hazelcast nodes to talk to that web application.
-That means, your Hazelcast nodes should know the URL of `mancenter` application before they start.
+Basically, `mancenter`-*version*`.war` application should be deployed into the Java web server and  Hazelcast nodes should be configured to communicate with this application, i.e. Hazelcast nodes should know the URL of `mancenter` application before they are started.

 Here are the steps: